ENCODE-DCC/atac-seq-pipeline/docs/tutorial_sge.md

       $ tar xvf test_genome_database_hg38_atac.tar
     ```

 5. Set your parallel environment (PE) and queue in `workflow_opts/sge.json`.
 If your SGE cluster does not have any PE, ask your admin to add one for our pipeline.
 If you don't want to specify any queue then remove `, "sge_queue" : "YOUR_SGE_QUEUE"` from the file.
+See [here](how_to_config_sge.md) to find details about how to configure SGE for the pipeline.
     ```
       {
           "default_runtime_attributes" : {